grandeurdev/arduino-sdk/README.md

 ### Initialize the SDK's Configurations

 **Arduino SDK** takes care of your device's connection with Grandeur.
 To use it into your sketch, you need to initialize its configurations first.
 You can do that using the global object `grandeur`.
-Initializing the SDK returns an object of `GrandeurDevice` class which exposes all the SDK's functions.
+Initializing the SDK returns an object of `Project` class which exposes all the SDK's functions.

 ```cpp
 #include <Grandeur.h>